rsypchenko/web-hero-blog/content/blog/how-to-create-react-app-in-2024.md

 ---
 external: false
 draft: false
-title: 4 Ways To Create React App in 2024
+title: 4 Ways To Create a React App in 2024
 description: In 2024, there are more ways than ever to get your React projects started.
 But which one should you choose?
 date: 2024-02-10
 image: '/images/create-react-app-in-2024.webp'